MChamberlin/NERtagger/README.md

   Matthew|I-PER Chamberlin|I-PER lives|O in|O San|I-LOC Francisco|I-LOC ,|O but|O his|O code|O lives|O on|O GitHub|I-MISC .|O
 ```

+For a tagger trained on any of the provided corpora to work effectively with new input text, preprocessing and tokenization should be done before hand.
+The tagger expects whitespace-separated tokens.

 ## Provided Corpora

 ### Wikipedia NER Tags